-At one point in the movie, Ferris looks at the camera and asserts, “Life moves pretty fast.
+Ferris looks at the camera at one point in the movie and asserts, “Life moves pretty fast.
 If you don’t stop and look around once in a while, you could miss it.”

 We need to listen to Ferris.
 It’s time to stop and look around; otherwise, we can easily miss everything else going on in our lives.

 If I took an informal poll, I’d venture to guess 2020 isn’t going as any of us planned.
 I know I didn’t include a hospital stay and increased anxiety on my 2020 to-do list.
-But, 2020 has also been a pretty fantastic year at the same time.
+But 2020 has also been a pretty fantastic year at the same time.
 Both my wife and I changed jobs for the better, we bought a new car, and my wife is completing an MBA.

 Even though I often asked kids, “What if things don’t go as planned,” it’s hard to ask the same of myself.
 Objectivity is impossible when we’re observing at the micro-level.
-Every once in awhile, we need to zoom out and take a look around.
+Every once in a while, we need to zoom out and take a look around.

 Since we only share fractions of our whole selves with the world, it’s important to realize we each experience joy, sadness, growth, hurt, and hope every day.
 Like Cameron in Ferris Bueller’s Day Off, some days we wake up hoping for a day without responsibilities.
-Other days we feel like Ferris, ecstatic, and free from burden.
+Other days we feel like Ferris, ecstatic and free from burden.

 If you’re feeling a constant state of overwhelm, I get it.
 I’ve been there, and in some ways, I’m still climbing out.
 If that’s where you are, take the lead from Cameron in Ferris Bueller.
 Take a breath and let out some emotion (maybe don’t trash a $250,000 sports car, but you do you).
 After you let it all out, take a look around, and see what parts of your life you may have missed.
 It’s all there, waiting for you to experience.

 As we all start planning for the new year, it’s easy to set lofty goals.
 But it’s important to remind ourselves that our plans can and will change.
-I’m trying to remind myself this daily, especially as I see 2021 resolution posts pop up.
+I’m trying to remind myself of this daily, especially as I see 2021 resolution posts pop up.
 Our plans changing isn’t a hindrance.
 Instead, let’s embrace the changes as we take a look around and experience our whole lives.